 Or you can join my Facebook group, Simple Curlies & Wavies Support Group.

 Based on this info, choose a handful of products, and start embracing your naturally curly or wavy hair.

 Record your progress, keep a schedule, have the right mindset, and join a community.

 And try not to get sucked in by all the influencers and product marketing while you're just starting out.
 Keep it simple!

 So I think I've gone over all I can to help out beginners.
 I wanted to include enough but not too much so hopefully I did just that.

 If you still feel overwhelmed, you can book a coaching call with me for some more guidance.
 You can book a 15-minute, 30-minute, or 45-minute session with me to help you solve your curly hair or clean beauty struggles.
 Click here to learn more.

-Or you can purchase my course, Fabulous Curls Made Easy.
+Or you can join my membership, Fabulous Curls Academy.